Brazil 76–0 Timor-Leste: Line-ups

-This is the lineup of players that were called up for the match.
-All Brazilian players scored at least one goal except for two, including subs.
-Brazil had an advantage with seven subs, against Timor-Leste's two.

 The match

-The match was played in Macau, in the Macau East Asian Games Dome, as did all the games, at 19:00 UTC+8.
+The match was played in the Macau East Asian Games Dome, as did all the games, at 19:00 UTC+8.

 Brazil wanted to beat Timor-Leste by more goals than Portugal did because of goal difference.
 The final result was 76–0, meaning almost 2 goals per minute.

 Post-match

 14 October: Brazil ties Portugal 1–1.
 It is Brazil's first goal conceded in the whole tournament.
 Brazil won the gold medal by goal difference.
 Timor-Leste loses again, to Angola, 24–3.

 This is how the two countries wound up the tournament.

 Brazil won the gold medal, and Timor-Leste came in last.

 Response

-There was not a lot of media attention to the subject.
-The game was talked about mostly in Brazil, Portugal, and Spain.
-The next Lusophony Games, the 2009 Lusophony Games, Timor-Leste did not compete in Futsal.
+The game was talked about mostly in Brazil, Portugal and surprisingly Spain.
+Timor-Leste did not compete in futsal at the next Lusophony Games in 2009, hosted in Portugal.

-Brazilian striker, Valdin, said the following about the scoring:
+Striker Valdin said the following about the scoring: